 A medium, long layered cut with side bangs is a staple medium hairstyle.
-When cutting a long layered cut, it’s important to use blended elevation and point cutting techniques to make sure there are no harsh lines within the haircut.
-When using elevation to blend layers, avoid cutting a blunt line, instead, elevate the hair and then point cut to remove length and bulk.
-Point cutting techniques will prevent harsh layers and save you time when doing the final touches of the cut.
+When cutting a long layered cut, it’s important to use blended elevation and point-cutting techniques to make sure there are no harsh lines within the haircut.
+When using elevation to blend layers, avoid cutting a blunt line.
+Instead, elevate the hair and point cut to remove length and bulk.
+Point-cutting techniques will prevent harsh layers and save you time when doing the final touches of the cut.

 A long tousled bob with short layers helps bring out a natural wave pattern.
-It’s best to keep your layered haircut when working with natural texture.
 Add a chunky bang to a medium-length hairstyle to create optimum volume and softness in the shape.

 Related: Trendy medium layered bob haircut ideas.

-Razored layers in thin hair can help boost volume on fine hair types.
+Razored layers in thin hair can help boost the volume of fine hair types.
 You’ll need to be sure your stylist is familiar and comfortable with razor cutting to maintain the density.
 Shoulder-length hair with face-framing bangs can help enhance the illusion of fuller hair.

 Face-framing bangs in a layered cut are the definition of chic!
-A medium-length haircut with lots of retro layering is the perfect throwback for all types of girls.
+A haircut with lots of retro layering is the perfect throwback for all types of girls.
 To create a sliding haircut, talk to your stylist about a shag.
-To achieve a retro style, it’s best to set the bangs with wide-set rollers.
+It’s best to set the bangs with wide-set rollers to achieve a retro style.

-Feathered layers on mid-length hair are a perfect face-framing hairstyle for any hair texture or face shape.
-A medium cut is low-maintenance, versatile, and easy to style which makes it a timeless haircut that only ever grows in popularity.
+Feathered layers are a perfect face-framing hairstyle for any hair texture or face shape.
+A medium cut is low-maintenance, versatile, and easy to style, making it a timeless haircut that only grows in popularity.
 Feathered layers are great for any hair thickness or curl pattern because they fall into place with the natural curl pattern of the hair strand, making them a convenient way to experiment with different focal points and face shapes.

-Layered curly hair is at its best when hydrated and relieved of unwanted weight.
+Layered curly hair is best when hydrated and relieved of unwanted weight.
 A face-framing hairstyle can give your curls the bounce and volume they need.
-Ask your stylist to perform a dry haircut on your curls and add on a deep conditioning mask to every appointment.
+Ask your stylist to perform a dry haircut on your curls and add a deep conditioning mask to every appointment.

-Wavy face-framing pieces for square faces are a soft subtle change that can be done on various hair types.
-If your square face shape seems a little too sharp, ask your stylist to incorporate these small but impactful layers.
+Wavy face-framing pieces for square faces are a soft, subtle change that can be done on various hair types.
+If your square face shape seems too sharp, ask your stylist to incorporate these small but impactful layers.
 A shoulder-length haircut would be the best fit for these types of layers.

 A medium-length shag for oval faces creates symmetry and balance.
 Consider getting a razor cut to help create volume and texture in all the right places.
 Your shoulder-length hair with face-framing layers will add angles to your soft features.

 Framing layers and bangs in straight hair helps create movement around the eyes and nose.
 It’s the perfect haircut for women who love medium-length hairstyles.
-Consider asking your stylist about a dry haircut to add texture and face-framing layers to your medium hair length.
-Try a dry texturizing spray by ELEVEN Australia to add volume at the crown.
+Try a dry texturizing spray by ELEVEN Australia to add volume to the crown.

 A medium haircut with face-framing choppy layers is perfect for someone who wants a low-maintenance style.
-Keep in mind a haircut with face-framing choppy layers on shoulder-length hair, might need a bit of hand styling.
+Keep in mind a haircut like this might need a bit of hand styling.
 Once you get the hang of it, it’s perfect for the gal on the go.
-I recommend using an air-drying balm such as Bumble & Bumbles Don’t Blow It, for a defined soft texture.
+I recommend using an air-drying balm, such as Bumble & Bumbles Don’t Blow It, for a defined soft texture.